Sazar24/react-movies-searcher/README.md

 #
 ### other
 - `.env` file is revealed and uploaded intentionally,
 - This repo is deployed on github-pages: [http://sazar24.github.io/react-movies-searcher/](http://sazar24.github.io/react-movies-searcher/)
+Enjoy :)